• Menu

 Somebody must have forgotten that cheese is made from milk, and hence it is from an animal product.

-Baking the cheesecake has always been my dad’s prerogative.
+This was my dad’s prerogative.
 He would macerate the farmer’s cheese for hours, making it just right, stuffing it with rum-soaked raisins, and baking with eggs and sugar into a fluffy, one of a kind, Polish-style cheesecake.

 9. Dried fruit compote